home-assistant/home-assistant.io/source/_integrations/elkm1.markdown

 {% configuration %}
 host:
   description: Connection string to Elk of the form `<method>://<address>[:port]`. `<method>` is `elk` for non-secure connection, `elks` for secure TLS 1.0 connection, `elksv1_2` for secure TLS 1.2 connection, and `serial` for serial port connection. `<address>` is IP address or domain or for `serial` the serial port that the Elk is connected to.
 Optional `<port>` is the port to connect to on the Elk, defaulting to 2101 for `elk` and 2601 for `elks` and `elksv1_2`.
 For `serial` method, _address_ is the path to the tty _/dev/ttyS1_ for example and `[:baud]` is the baud rate to connect with (Elk systems default to 115200 baud, but this can be changed during Elk system configuration).
+See ELK-M1XEP section above for information on selecting the appropriate secure version.
 You may have multiple host sections for connecting multiple controllers.
-See ELK-M1XEP section above for information on selecting the appropriate secure version.
   required: true
   type: string
 username:
   description: Username to login to Elk.
-Only required if using secure connection method.
+Required if using a secure connection method.
   required: false
   type: string
 password:
   description: Password to login to Elk.
-Only required if using secure connection method.
+Required if using a secure connection method.
   required: false
   type: string
 prefix: